stared/jekyll-blog-pre-2022/_drafts/how-to-start-freelancing-in-data-science.markdown

 * discovering me due to my GitHub projects and blog posts.

 Getting to that point is tricky.
 It took me about 1 year.
+I had an edge, because I went from physics to data science just before

 ## Can I freelance?